aeonull/APC-mc-modpack/README.md

 5. Open the Minecraft Launcher, and next to the PLAY button, select forge.
 Launch the game at least once and make sure it doesn't crash!

 ## Step 3: Find your mods folder.
-1. On your desktop, use Ctrl + R or type 'Run' into the search bar
+1. On your desktop, use Windows + R or type 'Run' into the search bar
 2. type %appdata% and hit enter
 3. Look for .minecraft
 (Consider making a shortcut to this folder!
 You will likely be coming back here.)